random-goose/Notes-Vault/IV/DBMS/DBMS III.md

 SELECT COL1, COL2
 FROM TABLE2
 ```
-This will return the rows of table1 out of columns 1 and 2 making sure they are not present in table 2
+- This will return the rows of table1 out of columns 1 and 2 making sure they are not present in table 2
+- It only returns distinct rows, removing any duplicates
+- The order matters it is always A EXCEPT B and not B EXCEPT A
+- NULL values are treated as equal by SQL
 # Triggers
 They are special type of stored procedures in a database that automatically execute when specific events occur.
 They're used to maintaining data integrity, enforce rules, and automate certain operations.